maphew/zadam-trilium-wiki/Privacy-policy.md

 ### Trilium Notes

-Trilium does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc.
+Trilium Notes does not collect/send any data from the user's installation, i.e. no analytics, no telemetry etc. The data flows only between user controlled / installed applications without any intermediary.

 Automatic network activity consists of: